-La Pellegrina was built in carbon-reinforced Kevlar by French yard Chantier Naval Couach to a design by Exequiel Cano Lanza and delivered in 2012 as a Couach 5000 Fly model.
-An exquisite interior design by Jean-Pierre Fantini accommodates 12 guests in six cabins consisting of a master suite on the upper deck, a VIP suite on the main deck and three doubles with queen beds and a twin below deck.
-Each cabin has an entertainment centre and marble en suite bathroom facilities.
+La Pellegrina 1 was built in carbon-reinforced Kevlar by French yard Chantier Naval Couach to a design by Exequiel Cano Lanza and delivered in 2012 as a Couach 5000 Fly model.
+A bright interior by Jean-Pierre Fantini accommodates 12 guests in six cabins consisting of a master suite on the upper deck, a VIP suite on the main deck and three doubles with queen beds and a twin below deck.
+There are quarters for a crew of 10.

-She is powered by twin 5,240hp MTU engines giving her a maximum speed of 28 knots, a cruising speed of 25 knots and a transatlantic range.
+The 498GT yacht is powered by twin 5,240hp MTU engines giving her a maximum speed of over 25 knots and a transatlantic range of 3,500 nautical miles.
 Sea Keeper gyroscopic stabilizers ensure that there is minimal roll motion at sea and in port.

 La Pellegrina 1 had a last known asking price of €12,800,000.